Mizux/cmake-external/README.md

 glog: gflags
 zlib:
 protobuf: zlib
-FooApp: gflags glog zlib protobuf Cbc
+FooApp: gflags glog zlib protobuf
 ```
-note 1:All dependencies are built in static to have one standalone executable.
+note 1: All dependencies are built in static to have one standalone executable `FooApp`.
-note 2: Cbc is prebuilt (using autotools) then wrapped as Imported Target since it doesn't provide CMake support.
-note 3: Cbc is not available on Windows since github coin have broken vcproj (git repo add one directory level)
+note 2: glog, zlib, protobuf need patches to be use as subproject.
 ## Project directory layout
 Thus the project layout is as follow:
 ```